stratforge/react-code-challenge/README.md

 Welcome coder 👩‍💻👨‍💻

-For this challenge, you need to develop a application in React and commit the code to a public GitHub repo and share its link for review.
+For this challenge, you need to develop a application in React/React Native and commit the code to a public GitHub repo and share its link for review.

 We will assess the following
 1. Coding standards